 This post may contain affiliate links which means if you make a purchase through my links, I will get a small commission at no extra cost to you.
 I only recommend the products I love and trust.

 New York Times bestselling Kristin Hannah’s 2021 novel, The Four Winds is set during the Great Depression.
-The time when farmers’ were leaving their beloved land seeking a better life in California.
+The time when farmers’ were leaving their beloved lands and seeking a better life in California.

 If you love heart-wrenching survival stories or tales of resilience and strength like The Four Winds, here is a list of similar books.
-Powerful novels celebrate the strength and fortitude of women and men.
+Powerful books like The Four Winds, that celebrate the strength and fortitude of women and men.

 Whether it’s Kya Where the Crawdad Sing or Tom Joad from The Grapes of Wrath, these stories exemplify the inherent strength of the characters in adversity.

 Delia Owens’ bestselling novel is a one woman’s survival story, a book just like The Four Winds.
 It’s a coming-of-age story of Kya, who leads a secluded life in a quiet fishing village.
 For villagers, she is “Marsh Girl”.
 When her family estranged themselves from her, Kya didn’t give up hope.
 Instead, she found ways to make money and live along with the marsh creatures for years.
 She got fascinated with the insects, birds and other creatures in the wild.
 Along with came two men whom she grew close to, looking for true love.
 But then the unexpected happens and her life is threatened.
 Where the Crawdads Sing is a heart-wrenching novel of courage, love and hope.